RaiseVegan.com is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Fake news and pseudoscience are big problems now, regardless of what you’re trying to research.
 On one hand, there’s the anti-vegan pseudo-science, from Dr. Joseph Mercola and the Weston A. Price Foundation, with anti-soy propaganda that makes even longtime vegans sometimes question if their tofu is really as great as they think.
 (Spoiler: it is!
 Tofu is awesome!)

-Anti-science propaganda exists within the vegan community as well.
-For example, David Avocado Wolfe has over 12 million Facebook followers, so you’ve probably seen his memes (and you might even follow him yourself).
 The pseudoscience is mixed in with heartwarming posts and self-promotion, so it’s hard to know what’s true and what’s not.
 While he presents himself as an expert in raw veganism and health, he also recommends curing cancer with spring water and tweets that the Earth is literally flat.
-While Wolfe is the face of veganism for many people, he now calls himself a superfoodist rather than a vegan, and he sells a tincture made from deer antlers on his website.

 When we see anti-science propaganda in the vegan community, let’s call it out.
-The science showing the benefits of veganism is so overwhelming that sometimes omnivores might doubt it, might wonder if it’s too good to be true.
+The science showing the benefits of veganism is so overwhelming that sometimes omnivores might doubt it and might wonder if it’s too good to be true.
 Lies/false memes can only hurt the cause because they cast doubt on all the true benefits of veganism.

 RELATED: CAN KIDS BE VEGAN AND HEALTHY?

-When you talk to your friends or share articles online about veganism, take the time to make sure what you’re sharing is true, that it comes from a trustworthy source, so your friends can trust that when you tell them, for instance, “that even the very lowest impact meat and dairy products still cause much more environmental harm than the least sustainable vegetable and cereal growing” (as the Guardian just wrote in reference to new data in the journal Science), it’s not too good to be true.
+When you talk to your friends or share articles online about veganism, take the time to make sure what you’re sharing is true, and that it comes from a trustworthy source, so your friends can trust that when you tell them, for instance, “that even the very lowest impact meat and dairy products still cause much more environmental harm than the least sustainable vegetable and cereal growing” (as the Guardian just wrote in reference to new data in the journal Science), it’s not too good to be true.

 Veganism really is that amazing.